benjaminmayo/merchantkit/README.md

 ## Merchant Delegate

-You can provide a delegate to the `Merchant` object when instantiated (e.g. `Merchant(configuration: .default, delegate: self)`).
-This delegate provides an opportunity to respond to state change events at an app-level.
-The `MerchantDelegate` protocol declares two methods:
+The delegate implements the `MerchantDelegate` protocol.
+This delegate provides an opportunity to respond to events at an app-wide level.
+The `MerchantDelegate` protocol declares a handful of methods, but only one is required to be implemented.

 ```swift
 func merchant(_ merchant: Merchant, didChangeStatesFor products: Set<Product>) {